DEVOTIONALS

 and grows into a passion.

-– It is not begging, but surrendering.
+– It is not begging, it is surrendering.

 – It is not informing God, it is God transforming us.